Pineapple Jalapeno Margarita

 Garnish - Pineapple wedge, lime wheel, jalapeno slices, are all good options

-On a small plate pour out about 1 tbsp of agave syrup and rotate the plate around to form a thin puddle of syrup that has a diameter at least as big as your margarita glasses – see notes.
+On a small plate pour out about 1 tablespoon of agave syrup and rotate the plate around to form a thin puddle of syrup that has a diameter at least as big as your margarita glasses - see notes.
 Set aside.

 In another small plate, pour out roughly a tablespoon of tajin and about ½ a tablespoon of white sugar and mix together.
 Tap the edges of the plate to make a uniform layer of tajin-sugar and set aside.